 Of course, there’s nothing inherently harmful or beneficial about taking refuge in work, as Buddhism says about any activity.
 Many of the most effective, compassionate people on earth are constantly working, constantly advancing their mission to help others.
 From The Dalai Lama to Bill Gates to Doctors Without Borders, to Björk or Bono, to thousands of noble nonprofits, or major corporations bringing cheap or free communication and products to a greater and greater share of humanity.

-When your motivation goes beyond yourself, beyond your ego, to the greater good of all, is when you’re generally most at peace with your work, when your work forms a seamless continuity with your better nature.
+When your motivation goes beyond yourself and your ego—to the greater good of all—this is generally when you’re most at peace with your work and when your work forms a seamless continuity with your better nature.

 Entertainment as refuge